sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap
+hashmap is a generallized array allowing random access.
+It is often used to reduce complexity.

 <<-3	Longest Substring Without Repeating Characters    		30.9%	Medium
 no need use hashmap, hashset is fine, if contains current char, just shrink from left side.
 ->>